-described and photographed.
-This exhibition provides a taster of the behind-the-scenes activities that visitors will enjoy in Depot Boijmans Van Beuningen, the world’s first publicly accessible art storage facility that is currently under construction next to the museum.
-A selection of objects which caught the attention of the ‘Making Space for Lace’ team because of their aesthetic and historical value is now on view.
+For three months from 11 March 2017, visitors could observe museum staff inspecting and cataloguing pieces from the museum’s extensive lace collection in the galleries.
+This exhibition provided a taster of the behind-the-scenes activities that visitors will enjoy in the Public Art Depot, the world’s first publicly accessible art storage facility that is currently under construction next to the museum.

 Not many people know that Museum Boijmans Van Beuningen has a magnificent collection of historical lace, comprising no fewer than 2600 pieces.
-These costly historical pieces are on display in two galleries alongside old master paintings depicting people wearing luxurious lace accessories and the work of contemporary artists and designers who have been inspired by traditional lace, such as Chris Kabel and Isabel Ferrand.
+From 11 March, these costly historical pieces were on display in two galleries alongside old master paintings depicting people wearing luxurious lace accessories and the work of contemporary artists and designers who have been inspired by traditional lace, such as Chris Kabel and Isabel Ferrand.

 The basis of the museum’s lace collection was laid by the Rotterdam-born businessman Willem Hugo de Monchy (1894-1968), who donated parts of his collection to the museum from the 1950s.
 Since then the museum has acquired many special pieces from the lace-appreciation society, Het Kantsalet, and from private collectors.
 The collection is now the third largest in the Netherlands.
 The earliest examples were made in Venice in the 15th century.
 In the centuries thereafter France and the Southern Netherlands (now Belgium) were the most important producers of lace.